 No food, no drink, and no medications (follow the surgeon’s order) 12 hours before surgery.
 Mexico Bariatric Center patient advocates will pick you up from the hotel to take you to the hospital where they, with vertical sleeve gastrectomy, stay for 2 nights.
 We recommend that patients bring their CPAP machine if they use it.
 Just relax and have positive thoughts for a successful surgery and outcome.

 Post-Op Diet Phase

-To prepare for VSG surgery, you must understand what the post-op diet is like.
+To prepare for VSG surgery, you must understand the post-op diet.
 We keep our patients in the hospital for two nights to ensure there are no complications after surgery.
 Post-op tests will be administered before discharge.
-Like our patients say, “Sip, Sip, Sip – Walk, Walk, Walk – Breathe, Breathe, Breathe.”
+As our patients say, “Sip, Sip, Sip – Walk, Walk, Walk – Breathe, Breathe, Breathe.”

 It is important to stay hydrated after gastric sleeve surgery.
 Staying active is key following surgery, although no heavy lifting or exercise should occur for six weeks unless your primary doctor advises.
 Abstain alcohol for at least three months and ideally six months after surgery.
 Also, stay away from sugary drinks to avoid dumping syndrome and gaining weight.

 VSG results: what to expect after VSG surgery

 Vertical sleeve gastrectomy is a life-altering procedure that will transform your body and health and prove beneficial for your psychological, emotional, and social well-being.
 Here is what to expect after VSG surgery from an experienced bariatric surgeon in Mexico:

 - You may lose up to 70 percent of your excess body weight within the first year.

 - Depending on your long-term diet and fitness regimen, you may achieve your ideal body weight in 18 to 24 months.

 - Your obesity-related medical issues, such as type 2 diabetes, hypertension, high blood pressure, obstructive sleep apnea, PCOS, and cardiovascular disease, will disappear.

 - You will feel more energized and actively participate in vigorous physical exercises, sports, swimming, and other outdoor activities.